Back in winter of 2016, I learned how to ski and, most importantly, how to avoid turning into an icicle while doing so.

 Your gloves are super important too, because if you’re like me, your hands and toes get cold almost immediately.
-I was pretty stoked to find a pair belonging to a brand that can retail for $99 for only $25 , and can report that they served me well during my ski trip.
+I was pretty stoked to find a North Face pair on sale for half off, and can report that they served me well during my ski trip.

 Make your first base layer something pretty warm and resilient but not bulky.
 This is useful all winter long, and I wear it all the time.
 I have a merino wool layer that’s functional and practical which is an important thing in cold temperatures Thankfully, this type of wool isn’t itchy for me as I usually have problems with wool.

 The rest, I bought super cheap and used multiple times.